jpaffrath/jask/README.md

 # Examples

 ### Creating new variables
-Jask can store three types of data: numbers, strings, and boolean values.
+Jask can store three types of primitive data: numbers, strings and boolean values.
+To mark a variable as empty, you can use the value NULL.
 ```Assembly
 store 100 in z
 store 5.2 in d